thiagomdiniz/zabbix/Topobbix/README.md

 # Topobbix

-Topobbix is a simple PHP script that generates a network topology based on the dependencies between the triggers of a given host group.
+Topobbix generates a network topology based on the dependencies between the triggers of a given host group.

 ## Getting Started